Last Updated on

 - REACT: You become visibly upset.
 Maybe you cry, fume, glare, or even shout at your child.
 Your child might feel bad about the vase and bad about himself now.
 When something like this happens again, he might be too afraid to come to you or tell the truth for fear of displeasing you.

 - RESPOND: You pause, take a breath, observe the vase, and review the situation.
 You aren’t sure how to handle talking about the vase with your child just yet.
 Perhaps you need time to think it over, so first you just clean it up.
-You decide to do that together, without blame, judgement, or outward negative emotion.
+You decide to do that together, without blame, judgment, or outward negative emotion.
 Once you’ve had time to think, you might sit down with your child to discuss what can be learned from the event.
 Your child can grow from the situation and trust that he can come to you without fear when something goes wrong, and as a result, the bond between you and your child strengthens and deepens.

 See the difference?
 With consistency and practice, by responding, you can model for your child how to treat each situation as it comes, allowing for more optimism, growth, and learning.